Small Libraries Create Smart Spaces

-The program is made possible by support from OCLC and a National Leadership Grant (project number LG-80-16-0039-16) from the Institute of Museum and Library Services.
-The Association for Rural and Small Libraries is the implementation partner for the duration of the project; the Project for Public Spaces provided implementation support in the first round.
+The program was made possible by support from OCLC and a National Leadership Grant (project number LG-80-16-0039-16) from the Institute of Museum and Library Services.
+The Association for Rural and Small Libraries was the implementation partner for the duration of the project; the Project for Public Spaces provided implementation support in the first round.

 Most Recently Added